Financial highlights and outlook

 Revenue

-Revenue of the Brand Group Premium in 2022 totaled EUR 61.8 (53.1) billion.
+Revenue of the Brand Group Progressive in 2022 totaled EUR 61.8 (53.1) billion.
 Of this amount, EUR 51.6 (42.7) billion, or 83.5 (80.6) percent, was attributable to the economic activity “Manufacture of low-carbon technologies for transport” and therefore classified as taxonomy-eligible.
 This mainly includes the sales revenue from new and used vehicles, including motorcycles, from genuine parts, from extended warranties, and from the rental and lease business.

 Of this amount, EUR 8.3 (6.8) billion, or 13.5 (12.8) percent, fulfilled the screening criteria (see step 2).

 Because it satisfies the DNSH criteria and minimum safeguards, this proportion of sales revenue can be classified as taxonomy-aligned.
-In the case of fully electric models only, this applied to EUR 6.1 (4.1) billion or 9.8 (7.7) percent of Brand Group Premium revenue.
+In the case of fully electric models only, this applied to EUR 6.1 (4.1) billion or 9.8 (7.7) percent of Brand Group Progressive revenue.
 By contrast, revenue from the sale of PHEVs was down on the previous year because of supply problems.

 Capital expenditure